mjjurow/ToxPrediction/README.md

 As deployed, the model is tuned to minimize false positives so no one throws out a valuable target moleclue because they (incorrectly) believe it to be toxic.
 I can change the model to emphasize different outcomes if anyone is interested in a different set of priorities.

-The attached jupyter notebooks show the code flow i used to train and the models.
+The attached jupyter notebooks show the code flow i used to train and tune the models.